tugot17/Discord-Language-Detection-Bot/README.md

 ```

 where `<HERE-YOUR-TOKEN>` is something like: `OTIIzaaTcjY2xOussUy.YbkUkg.Eg.zhsN2ytTud1ClfeHGaTS`
-This will be used to authorize [discord client](https://discordpy.readthedocs.io/en/stable/api.html#client).

-This will be used to authorize [discord client](https://discordpy.readthedocs.io/en/stable/api.html#client).
+This will be used to authorize the [discord client](https://discordpy.readthedocs.io/en/stable/api.html#client).

 ```
 docker-compose up